lpsmodsimteam/2022HPCSummer-Deadlock/deadlock-logger-node/example.md

 ```

 Doxygen documentation will be generated in 2022HPCSummer-Deadlock/deadlock-logger-node/html

-It can be opened by accessing 2022HPCSummer-Deadlock/deadlock-logger-node/html/index.html
+It can be accessed 2022HPCSummer-Deadlock/deadlock-logger-node/html/index.html